seedifferently/boto_rsync/README.rst

                                 special trailing characters to specify
                                 directories.
-    -p/--preserve_acl           Copy the ACL from the source key to the destination key (only applies in S3/GS to S3/GS transfer mode).
+    -p/--preserve_acl           Copy the ACL from the source key to the destination key (only applies in S3/S3 and GS/GS transfer modes).
     -e/--encrypt_keys           Enable server-side encryption on files copied to S3 (only applies when S3 is the destination).
     --delete                    Delete extraneous files from destination dirs